burkesquires/immunology-informatics/02_Intro_R/reference.md

 - To access help for a function type `?function_name` or `help(function_name)`
 - Use quotes for special operators e.g. `?"+"`
-- Use fuzzy search if you can't remember a name '??search_term'
+- Use fuzzy search if you can't remember a name `??search_term`
 - [CRAN task views](http://cran.at.r-project.org/web/views) are a good starting point.
 - [Stack Overflow](http://stackoverflow.com/) is a good place to get help with your code.
     - `dput` will dump data you are working from so others can load it easily.